Customer Lifetime Value (CLV)

 This simple model is useful because it makes the logic clear.
 Customer value increases when people spend more, buy more often, or stay longer.

-In more advanced models, CLV may also include gross margin, churn rate, discount rate, acquisition cost, retention cost, support cost, and predicted future behavior.
+In more advanced models, CLV may also include gross margin, churn rate, retention probability, discount rate, acquisition cost, retention cost, support cost, and predicted future behavior.

 The principle remains the same: CLV is about long-term value, not immediate revenue.